EU-JAPAN DIGITAL WEEK 2025

 Moderator

-Sachiko Muto, Senior Researcher, RISE
+Dr. Sachiko Muto, Senior Researcher, RISE

-Objective: To highlight the existing policies, initiatives, and funding mechanisms that support and foster collaborations between the EU and Japan in the field of cloud-edge computing and smart connectivity via panel discussion.
+Objective: To highlight the existing policies, initiatives, and funding mechanisms that support and foster collaborations between the EU and Japan in the field of cloud-edge computing and smart connectivity via a panel discussion.

-- Dr. Monique Calisti, CEO, Martel Innovate
+- Dr. Monique Calisti

 Speakers

-6G Horizons: Synergies for a Connected Future” Workshop
+“6G Horizons: Synergies for a Connected Future” Workshop

-6G Horizons: Synergies for a Connected Future” Workshop
+“6G Horizons: Synergies for a Connected Future” Workshop

 - Organiser